Revenge (1928 film)

 Revenge is a 1928 synchronized American sound drama film directed by Edwin Carewe.
 The film featured a Technicolor prologue at the start of the film in which a fortune teller conjures up and introduces each of the film characters by using her cards.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The film starred Dolores del Río, James A. Marcus, LeRoy Mason, and Rita Carewe.
-The film was inspired by the novel The Daughter of the Bear Tamer by Konrad Bercovici.
+The film was based on the short story The Bear Tamer's Daughter by Konrad Bercovici.

 Plot

-In the wild Carpathian Mountains, fiery gypsy girl Rascha (Dolores del Río) lives untamed alongside her father Costa (James A. Marcus), the most renowned bear tamer in all Europe.
+In the wild Carpathian Mountains, fiery gypsy girl Rascha lives untamed alongside her father Costa, the most renowned bear tamer in all Europe.
 Proud and headstrong, Rascha enjoys bending men to her will only to scorn them once they've surrendered their hearts.

 To Costa’s camp comes a gathering of nomadic gypsies—for trading, weddings, and celebration.
-Among them is Stefan (José Crespo), a handsome young man betrothed to Tina (Rita Carewe), daughter of Jancu (Sam Appel), who has promised a trained bear as part of her dowry.
+Among them is Stefan, a handsome young man betrothed to Tina, daughter of Jancu, who has promised a trained bear as part of her dowry.
 At the campfire, Rascha performs a passionate, hypnotic dance.
 Her fierce beauty and smoldering gaze captivate Stefan, who abandons his promise to Tina and succumbs to Rascha’s fiery allure.

 But Rascha, quick to grow bored, soon despises Stefan for his weakness and casts him aside, sending him shamefaced back to Tina.

 Meanwhile, a violent rivalry brews.
 In a brutal knife duel, Costa defeats his longtime enemy Ursu, intensifying the blood feud between their families.
-Jorga (LeRoy Mason), Ursu’s son and a notorious mountain bandit, vows revenge.
+Jorga, Ursu’s son and a notorious mountain bandit, vows revenge.
 Seeking Costa, he instead meets Rascha.
 Instantly drawn to each other by a primal force, the two are fated to love—but fate intervenes.
 Upon learning that she is Costa’s daughter, Jorga lashes out in fury and humiliation.
 In an act of ultimate gypsy disgrace, he cuts off Rascha’s long hair and vanishes into the mountains.

 Shamed and enraged, Rascha swears vengeance.
 She hunts for Jorga, not knowing that he boldly sleeps in her bed while she searches.
 At the village inn, Stefan and Tina celebrate their impending wedding, but when Tina sees Rascha, she cruelly mocks her cropped hair.
 Suddenly, Jorga and his bandits burst in.
 To shield Rascha from further disgrace, Jorga orders all the gypsy women’s hair cut short, making Rascha indistinguishable from the others.